-- Be brought forward in line with an agreed masterplan, in accordance with the provisions of this Plan, and cover the whole of the Reserve Site, and - ii.
-The site does not lead to over provision which would jeopardise the delivery of allocated and deliverable sites. - 11.17 The purpose of this Policy is to establish the principle of mixed-use development (including housing) on these sites and stimulate the market to resolve issues and bring forward the sites when necessary.
+- i.
+Be brought forward in line with an agreed masterplan, in accordance with the provisions of this Plan, and cover the whole of the Reserve Site, and - ii.
+Not lead to over provision which would jeopardise the delivery of allocated and deliverable sites.

+11.17 The purpose of this Policy is to establish the principle of mixed-use development (including housing) on these sites and stimulate the market to resolve issues and bring forward the sites when necessary.